top of page

 On yet another repetition of “But why are you like this?", it finally came to me that most of the conflicts I had experienced in social settings, be it education or work, had a common characteristic.
 These were struggles of wills.
 I would be obstinately independent and disregard all imposed hierarchy.
 Demand avoidance?
 Yes, probably.

 At that point on the counselling course we were briefly covering neurodiversity and I started looking into autism.
 When I read recent research and accounts of lived experience of autism in women, the realisation dawned.
-A lot of reading later I decided to get an assessment and to my utter lack of clear emotion, I did receive a confirmed diagnosis.

 Do you doubt your diagnosis?

 I do.
 After all, I am a data analyst, as well as a counsellor.
 I like certainty.
 Neurodivergence is not a certainty.
 Diagnosis of autism is an opinion.
-An opinion of a qualified professional, yes, but the are no biological indicators for autism.
+An opinion of a qualified professional, yes, but there are no biological indicators for autism.
 Unlike a broken bone, it does not show up on an x-ray.
-There is research into the autism genome but it has not yet been conclusive.
-Perhaps I ought to just try harder at being normal?
-May be autism is a convenient excuse I can hide behind.

 Having said this, I am glad I had the assessment.
 It has given me a different perspective on my life and a new direction.
 What's more, the new understanding of myself has resulted in better relationships.

-In my data job I am currently on a central governement project, analysing big data.
+In my data job I am currently on a central government project, analysing big data.
 I was placed there because apparently I am "good with people".
 Can you believe this?
 After a lifetime of quite the opposite.
 Understanding and accepting myself has allowed me to extend the same to others.

 Now a qualified counsellor I specialise in supporting autistic adults with whatever struggles they may be experiencing.
 You and I are of one blood, paraphrasing Kipling's Mowgli.
 Or, well, of one neurotype.
 The immediate empathy is uncanny.